 Most parents would prefer to keep their children out of their divorce as much as possible.
 With the alternative in mind, many parents are able to come to an agreement themselves about their parenting plan, without having to involve the judge.

-At Ashby Law, we understand that these decisions can be difficult, and understand that it may be hard to deal with your former spouse.
+At Pacific Northwest Family Law, we understand that these decisions can be difficult, and understand that it may be hard to deal with your former spouse.
 That’s why our attorneys use tactics like mediation and negotiation which can help parents come to a mutual agreement.
-If you need help working with your former partner about issues regarding child custody, Ashby Law is here for you.
+If you need help working with your former partner about issues regarding child custody, Pacific Northwest Family Law is here for you.

 To schedule your consultation with one of our Washington family law attorneys, contact us today by calling 509-572-3700.